tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - A Laser Sight has been added to Smuggler's safe in the first NY visit (replaces a recoil mod)
     - The Silencer in Paul's Apartment, Full-Auto Mod in Tong's Lab, and Laser Sight in Smugglers Safe are all guaranteed to appear even with the weapon mod shuffle turned on.
 - Miscellaneous Changes:
+    - Added a new DataCube to explain cameras not detecting unconscious enemies.
     - The players total kills are now shown in the Health screen, similar to older versions of GMDX.
 Morality info (pacifist, killer, etc) is not shown.
     - Vending Machines now vend random flavours of chocolate bar and soda.
 This change is purely visual and doesn't affect gameplay in any way.
     - Hand textures have been ported over from LDDP.
 This means the first-person weapon textures now have properly coloured hand textures, as well as visible augmentation markings where they align with the third person models.